-This can be easily addressed by re-negotiating with the bank to take out a new fixed rate once your original fixed rate term ends.
+It is possible to re-negotiate with the bank to take out a new fixed rate once your original fixed rate term ends.
 The UAE Central Bank regulation of a maximum penalty of 1% (and capped at AED 10,000 max.) to refinance a mortgage with another lender can be used as leverage in re-negotiations.

-Alternatively, there are offers of a variable rate linked to EIBOR from the outset (which historically prove cheaper over the medium to long-term), therefore there is no reversion rate.
+Alternatively, there are mortgages which offer a variable rate linked to EIBOR from the outset, these historically prove cheaper over the medium to long-term, therefore there is no reversion rate.
 But keep in mind the payments could go up (or down) from day one in line with EIBOR fluctuations.
 There is also a fixed payment mortgage which shouldn’t be confused or sold as a fixed rate mortgage for the term.

 Are overpayments allowed and what if the mortgage is settled early?

 When speaking with prospective clients a common theme is that they want to repay their mortgage as soon as possible and be debt-free.
-Overpayments are a common feature with the average overpayment allowance of 20% per annum penalty free.
+Overpayments are a common feature with the average overpayment allowance being 20% per annum penalty free.
 These partial payments will reduce the mortgage term (or can reduce the monthly payment on request).
 Interest is calculated on the outstanding balance so the lower the mortgage balance the lower the amount of interest charged and ultimately the quicker the mortgage is repaid.
-It is important to remember, as stated above, that there is a 1% fee, capped at AED 10,000, banks can charge on early settlement or overpayment and consider whether it is in the client’s best interest.
+It is important to remember, as stated above, that there is a 1% fee, capped at AED 10,000, banks can charge on early settlement or overpayment.

 Here’s how all of this impacts that headline rate you’re seeing:

 For example, a product with a headline rate of 2.99% which might seem attractive in comparison to a rate of 4.29% but consider the potential of:

 ¬ 1% arrangement fee